laksharora98/Analytics-Vidhya/Linear Regression on NYC Taxi Trip Duration/README.md

 The .ipynb file can be opened as a jupyter notebook.
 The dataset should be present in the same folder as a .csv file.

-In this project we do the following:
+In this project, I did the following:

 * Feature Engineering and Outlier removal as done in the EDA project on the same dataset [Link](https://github.com/laksharora98/Analytics-Vidhya/tree/main/EDA%20on%20NYC%20Taxi%20Trip%20Duration)
 * Creating dummy variables